Yiling-Huo/yiling-huo.github.io/ads/_posts/2023-02-27-vwe-task-effect.md

 ## Preparation

-Remove your eye-makeup before experiment.
-Please remember to wear your glasses or contact lenses if needed.
-Please DO NOT wear coloured contact lenses.
+- Remove your eye makeup before the  experiment.
+- Please remember to wear your glasses or contact lenses if needed.
+- Please DO NOT wear coloured contact lenses.